 Chiang Mai is situated in Northern Thailand some 700km North of Bangkok.
 There are various ways of getting there.
 From Bangkok it's a 70 minute flight, or 11hrs by bus or 12hrs by overnight train.

-If you plan to do a lot of travel by train or bus in Asia then a highly recommended resource is The Man in Seat 61 website.
+If you plan to do a lot of travel by train or bus in Asia then two recommended resources are The Man in Seat 61 and 12go.asia websites.

 A good number of overseas tourists can enter Thailand for up to 90 days without a visa, however it is always best to check beforehand.
 See the Kingdom of Thailand, Ministry of Foreign Affairs website for current rulings, depending on your nationality.